Tephaany/neuron_calculator/README.md

 |--------------|----------------------------------------------|--------|--------|
 | solution     | Returns the solution of the given operation  | string | 5      |

-## Notes
+## Limitation

-- Only one operation is possible.
+-Only one operation is possible.
-- Not all STT engines return integers!
+-Not all STT engines return integers
+-Operation available: add, subtract, multiply, divide

 ## Synapses example
 ```